+No restricted stock was granted in 2022.
 In December 2021, the Company granted to Jennifer Simpson, who serves on our Board of Directors, 25,000 shares of restricted common stock, pursuant to the 2019 Plan.
 This restricted stock vests on the first anniversary of the date of the grant.
 The fair value of the restricted stock is based on the market price of the Company's shares on the grant date less the par value received as consideration.
 The fair value of the restricted stock on the grant date was \$11,200.
-No restricted stock was granted in 2020.
-As of December 31, 2021, there is \$11,200 of unamortized stock compensation that will be amortized through December 2022,
+As of December 31, 2022, there is no unamortized stock compensation.